 What is EN 71 toy safety testing?

 EN 71 is a set of standards specifying toy safety.
-EN 71 covers chemicals and heavy metals, flammability and mechanical properties:
+EN 71 covers chemicals and heavy metals, flammability, small parts, and mechanical properties:

 - EN 71-1: Mechanical and physical properties